mesosphere/charts/staging/istio/README.md

     $ NAMESPACE=istio-system
     $ kubectl create ns $NAMESPACE
     ```

-1. If you are enabling `kiali`, you need to create the secret that contains the username and passphrase for `kiali` dashboard:

-    ```bash
-    $ echo -n 'admin' | base64
-    YWRtaW4=
-    $ echo -n '1f2d1e2e67df' | base64
-    MWYyZDFlMmU2N2Rm
-    $ cat <<EOF | kubectl apply -f -
-    apiVersion: v1
-    kind: Secret
-    metadata:
-      name: kiali
-      namespace: $NAMESPACE
-      labels:
-        app: kiali
-    type: Opaque
-    data:
-      username: YWRtaW4=
-      passphrase: MWYyZDFlMmU2N2Rm
-    EOF
-    ```

-1. If you are using security mode for Grafana, create the secret first as follows:

-    - Encode username, you can change the username to the name as you want:

-        ```bash
-        $ echo -n 'admin' | base64
-        YWRtaW4=
-        ```

-    - Encode passphrase, you can change the passphrase to the passphrase as you want:

-        ```bash
-        $ echo -n '1f2d1e2e67df' | base64
-        MWYyZDFlMmU2N2Rm
-        ```

-    - Create secret for Grafana:

-        ```bash
-        $ cat <<EOF | kubectl apply -f -
-        apiVersion: v1
-        kind: Secret
-        metadata:
-          name: grafana
-          namespace: $NAMESPACE
-          labels:
-            app: grafana
-        type: Opaque
-        data:
-          username: YWRtaW4=
-          passphrase: MWYyZDFlMmU2N2Rm
-        EOF
-        ```

 1. To install the chart with the release name `istio` in namespace $NAMESPACE you defined above: